nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/one_bit_serial_adder/one_bit_serial_adder.md

 ### Layout of each primitive cell

-These are the primitive cells that we use to build the circuit: NAND2, NAND3, INV, Transmission gate, XOR2.
+These are the primitive cells that we use to build the circuit: NAND2, NAND3, INV, Transmission gate, and XOR2.

 |![NAND2 layout diagram](layout_NAND2.png)|NAND2|
 |![NAND3 layout diagram](layout_NAND3.png)|NAND3|